0dan0/qr/docs/control/speedtrigger/README.md

 # GPS Speed Triggered Start and Stop Captures

-The GPS enabled in your GoPro provides speed information in addition to location.
-This speed can be used as a threshold to start a capture.
+The GPS feature in your GoPro provides speed information in addition to location, this speed can be used as a threshold to start and stop a capture.
 Example: A track day, you only want to capture once you are driving at speed.

 ## Customize Speed Triggered Capture